Meet Our Guides

 Kique's Bio

 Born and raised in Mérida, Venezuela, Kique grew up scrambling up 4,000mts peaks.
 Summers saw him taking 72hr bus trips to explore the Andes in Colombia, Ecuador, Peru, Bolivia, and Argentina.
 After graduate studies in Switzerland at the ETH and in California at UC Berkeley, Kique completed a 15 yr career as a Program Manager at Lawrence Livermore National Laboratory while leading 15 expeditions to South America.
 Since then he has joined SWS and his organizational skills, attention to detail, AMGA training, and in depth knowledge of the Andes have allowed him to tailor highly successful expeditions at all experience levels.
 Kique is fluent in English, Spanish, German, and Japanese.
-He is an AMGA Certified Rock Guide, AMGA Certified Alpine Guide, and an AMGA Assistant Ski Guide.
+He is a certified IFMGA guide having accreditation with the AMGA as a Rock Guide, Alpine Guide, and Ski Guide.

 Dr. Emily Sagalyn MD MPH FAWM